flaviostutz/monotag/README.md

 Semantic versioning for monorepos based on tag prefix, path prefix, affected files and conventional commit.

-This lib can help you if you want to tag changes in specific parts of the monorepo using tag prefixes or publishing libs or deploying services independently, even though they reside in a single monorepo.
+This lib can help you tag changes in specific parts of the monorepo using tag prefixes or publishing libs or deploying services independently, even though they reside in a single monorepo.

 Normally this is not easy because the monorepo shares the entire commit history and to identify which commits touched a specific dir requires some sort of filtering.